simonmichael/hledger/.github/pull_request_template.md

 4. First-time hledger contributors should not use AI to generate PRs.
    New-contributor PRs that seem AI-generated will be closed.

-5. Code intended for the hledger 1.x branch must not use AI.
+5. Code intended for the legacy hledger1 branch (hledger 1.x) must not use AI.

-6. You must not use OpenAI tools.
+6. You must not use OpenAI's models.

 7. Otherwise, you can use AI assistance.
    You must disclose the provider, model(s), and a rough estimate of output tokens used.